- Penn State

 Curtin Village at Eagle Ironworks – This historic site was part of a large iron plantation, in business from 1810 to 1921.
 Today, visitors can explore the grounds to see what the town was like in the 1800s.
 In addition to the fully furnished Curtin Family Mansion (built in 1830), there’s a waterwheel-powered pleasant furnace, a collection of 19th century farm tools, a workers’ village depicting life for workers and their families at that time, as well as several locally recovered arrowheads.
 If you want to take a walk through central Pennsylvania’s history, make sure your path leads here.

 Admission: Tours are $5 for adults, $2 for children 6-12.
 Tours run Saturdays and Sundays from June through October.
+Self-guided tours are also available when the buildings are not open.

 Lions David House Heritage Museum – The David House was built in the 1880s by the Lehigh Valley Coal Company as a boarding house for its workers.
 After spending many years as a private residence, it was donated and turned into a museum by the Lions Club in the 1990s.
 The museum includes books, photographs, uniforms, memorabilia and more showcasing the history and heritage of the David family and the Mountaintop area.